Still, even if you do everything right, you can still break down!

 CAUTION!!!!!!!!!!!!!!

 When you put the car in neutral the engine may rev up to a scary level, and may even burn up!
-But a blown motor is better than a wreck!
+But a blown motor is a small price to pay compared to a wreck!
 That's why you should be prepared to turn off the engine, which brings me to

 CAUTION PART TWO!!!!!!!